yuryybk/objc_dep/README.md

 #### 2. Use additional options

+- Will group classes and class categories together and represent in like single node in graph.

   `% python objc_dep.py /path/to/repo --group > graph.dot`

-Will group classes and class categories together and represent in like single node in graph.
+- Will skip nodes which has name from 'file_with_nodes_to_skip'.

   `% python objc_dep.py /path/to/repo --skip /path/to/file_with_nodes_to_skip > graph.dot`

-Will skip nodes which has name from 'file_with_nodes_to_skip'.

 #### 3. Use advanced viewer for analysis

-To overview grapsh structure i recomend to use [Gephi](https://gephi.org/)
+To overview graph structure i recomend to use [Gephi](https://gephi.org/).

 # License